giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 CNTT proposes the existence of a catalogue of compute infrastructure profiles collecting the computing capability instances available to be consumed.
-Such kind of catalogue could be communicated to ALTO or even incorporated to it.
+Such a catalogue could be communicated to ALTO or even incorporated to it.

-ALTO server queries are required to support
+ALTO server queries could support
 TIFSA encoding in order to retrieve proper maps from ALTO.
 Additionally, filtered queries for particular characteristics of a flavor